nickrusso42518/narc/README.md

 ## Output Formats
 In the past, this program gave the user many options regarding formats.
 Those options are gone, replaced by the following actions.
-  1. A terse, text-based output is printed to `stdout` in the following format:
-     `{host} {check id} -> {PASS or FAIL}`
-     The `{success}` field measures whether the actual result matched the intended result.
-Rules that have `should: allow` that actually result in `ALLOW` receive a "PASS".
-Rules with `should: drop` that actually `DROP` also get a "PASS".
-Any other combination receives a "FAIL", indicating a mismatch between intent and reality.
+  1. A terse, text-based output is written to a file named `outputs/result.txt` The format is: `{host} {check id} -> {PASS or FAIL}` The final field measures whether the actual result matched the intended result.
+Rules that have `should: allow` that actually result in `ALLOW` receive a `PASS`.
+Rules with `should: drop` that actually `DROP` also get a `PASS`.
+Any other combination receives a `FAIL`, indicating a mismatch between intent and reality.
-  2. This "terse" format is also written to a file named `outputs/result.txt` for future reference.
-  3. To provide additional detail, a CSV-formatted string is written to a file name `outputs/result.csv`.
+  2. To provide additional detail, a CSV-formatted string is written to a file name `outputs/result.csv`.
 This option displays a superset of the data in the "terse" format.
 The output includes column headers as well, simplifying shell redirection to output files.
 The command below is a handy way to view CSV files from the shell (use arrows to pan):
      `column -s, -t outputs/result.csv | less -S`
-  4. Finally, the program returns the results as structured data in JSON format to `outputs/result.json`.
+  3. Finally, the program returns the results as structured data in JSON format to `outputs/result.json`.
 This data is largely unchanged, with the exception of wrapping all of a given host's results under a subdictionary with a key equal to the check `id` field.
 Note that